 How To Qualify For Income-Driven Repayment

-When applying for the loan, you should provide information about your income and the size of your family.
+When applying for an income-driven repayment plan, you should provide information about your income and the size of your family.
 You might also have to show proof of your earnings in the form of payslips and some providers will ask for a letter from your employer.